FairwindsOps/terraform-bastion/gcp/README.md

 Description: The name of the Google DNS zone for the bastion to add its host record.
 Specify the name of the managed zone, not the domain name.

-Type: `string`
+Type: `any`

 #### infrastructure\_bucket

 Description: An GCS bucket to store data that should persist on the bastion when it is recycled by the Auto Scaling Group, such as SSH host keys.
-This can be set in the environment via `TF\_VAR\_infrastructure\_bucket`
+This can be set in the environment via `TF_VAR_infrastructure_bucket`

-Type: `string`
+Type: `any`

 #### network\_name

 Description: The name of the network where the bastion SSH firewall rule will be created.
 This network is the parent of $subnetwork

-Type: `string`
+Type: `any`

 #### region

 Description: The region where the bastion should be provisioned.
 This is a required input for the google\_compute\_region\_instance\_group\_manager Terraform resource, and is not inherited from the provider.

-Type: `string`
+Type: `any`

 #### ssh\_public\_key\_file

-Description: The path to an existing SSH public key file, that will be used with the `ssh-keys` GCP metadata to allow SSH access.
+Description: The content of an existing SSH public key file, that will be used with the `ssh-keys` GCP metadata to allow SSH access.
+Yes, this input has an unfortunate name.

-Type: `string`
+Type: `any`

 #### subnetwork\_name

 Description: The name of the existing subnetwork where the bastion will be created.

-Type: `string`
+Type: `any`

 #### unattended\_upgrade\_email\_recipient

 Description: An email address where unattended upgrade errors should be emailed.
 THis sets the option in /etc/apt/apt.conf.d/50unattended-upgrades

-Type: `string`
+Type: `any`

 ### Optional Inputs